 Goal setting is a muscle that companies build over time.
-You don't go from zero to well-oiled machine overnight — it usually take months for companies to make this transition.
+You don't go from zero to well-oiled machine overnight — it usually takes months for companies to make this transition.

-Helping translate company goals into team and individual goals engages your team and gives them goals that they can own and be proud of, while knowing that they're connected to the bigger picture and actively driving the company forward.
+Helping translate company goals into team and individual goals engage your team and gives them goals that they can own and be proud of while knowing that they're connected to the bigger picture and actively driving the company forward.
 Which brings us to our next tip:

 Connected goals are powerful.
 They allow companies, teams, and individuals to see how their priorities fit together in a way they otherwise never can.

 Linking individual goals to team and company goals have the tangible effect of getting everyone to row in the same direction (think about a boat with people rowing in unison versus one where the rowers are sporadic and unaligned), which will have a multiplier effect on your company's output.
 It also has a less tangible — but equally important — result in the form of people feeling a clearer sense of purpose about the company's mission and how their individual work is driving that forward.

 4. Focus on having a clear input for your goals.

 The more specific you can be about your goals the better.
 Consider the difference between the goal “Drive massive revenue growth” versus “Give product demos to 500 prospective customers”.
 The first goal doesn't inform my work in any real way, while the second gives me a clear picture of what needs to get done.